LiamWilbraham/teaching-examples/README.md

 # teaching-examples
-Examples of python that may be useful for research projects
+Simple examples of python snippets that may be useful for new group members